angular/router/docs/content/lifecycle.md

 # Component Lifecycle Hooks

+Lifecycle hooks let you control each stage of a route navigation.
 There are four main lifecycle hooks: [`canActivate`](#can-activate), [`activate`](#activate), and [`canDeactivate`](#can-deactivate), and [`deactivate`](#deactivate).

-A component can make use of these hooks by implementing any of them.
+A component can make use of these hooks by having its controller implement any number or combination of them.

 To understand how this works, let's step through a simple case where a component wants to navigate from one route to another.